ForgeRock/iot-edge/docs/things-endpoint.md

 * [Obtain an OAuth 2.0 User Token](#Obtain-an-OAuth-20-User-Token)
 * [Refresh an OAuth 2.0 User Token](#Refresh-an-OAuth-20-User-Token)

-To use the endpoint, a Thing must be in prosession of a valid session token (SSO Token).
-How a request to AM is constructed is dependant on the type of SSO token it has received from AM:
+To use the endpoint, a Thing must be in possession of a valid session token (SSO Token).
+How a request to AM is constructed is dependent on the type of SSO token it has received from AM:

 * If the Thing has authenticated with a journey that contains the FR IoT Authenticate and/or Register nodes, then its SSO Token is restricted and the request payload to the Things endpoint must be a signed JWT.
 The JWT must be signed with the same key that was used during the authenication.
 See [Creating a signed JWT for the Things Endpoint](#creating-a-signed-jwt-for-the-things-endpoint).
 * Otherwise, the SSO Token is unrestricted and the request payload to the Things endpoint must be a JSON payload.